I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account: Phase 1: Data Collection

 \subsection{Raw Data}

 The Phase 1 data collection app structured data into conversation threads, where each thread acted as a parent node containing multiple messages.
-Every thread included a title and a short description entered by the lead author to capture contextual information (e.g., setting, activity, or interlocutor).
-Each message stored within a thread contained the text content, its parent thread ID, a timestamp, and an optional label of communicative intent (\texttt{messageType}).
+Every thread included a title and a short description entered by the lead author to capture contextual information (e.g., environment, or interlocutor).
+Each message stored within a thread contained the text content, its parent thread ID, and timestamp.